snd/hinoki/README.md

 least astonishing

 intuitive

+SANE
 -->

-**simple, flexible, intuitive dependency injection and more for Node.js and browsers**
+**sane, simple, dependency injection and more for Node.js and browsers**

 > Hinoki seems to be the least surprising IoC container available for Node.
 > I definitely do like its ascetic worldview.